 An intermediate level course that is a study of literary offerings from the 17th through the 20th centuries.
 Some of the great literary works to be read are selections from Moliere, Swift, Pope, Hobbes, Locke, the Romantics, the Realists and the Naturalists and both Modern and Contemporary writers.
-This course considers the writings themselves and considers the world in which the authors practiced their craft.
+This course considers the writings themselves and the world in which the authors practiced their craft.

-ENT201 Entrepreneurial Readiness Prerequisite: BA101
+ENT300 Entrepreneurial Readiness 3 credits Prerequisite: BUS101

-This course will assist the student in assessing their desire to become an entrepreneur, assist the student in formulating a business opportunity and assist the student in completing a feasibility study.
-At the end of the course the student will be asked to determine whether they believe they have the knowledge, skills, abilities and resources to continue on in their journey to become an entrepreneur.
+This course will assist the student in assessing his/her desire to become an entrepreneur, assist the student in formulating a business opportunity and assist the student in completing a feasibility study.
+At the end of the course the students will be asked to determine whether they believe they have the knowledge, skills, abilities and resources to continue on in their journey to become an entrepreneur.